9.6 Stop, Modify, or Refer: Signs and Symptoms During Training

 Modification is appropriate when capacity can be supported.
 If a client loses squat depth because fatigue is rising, reduce depth, load, tempo demand, or set length.
 If a client cannot control a lunge, use a split squat, support, shorter range, or a different lower-body pattern.
 If the client reports ordinary muscle burn without pain and mechanics are clean, normal coaching may continue.

 Referral is needed when the issue is medical, unclear, persistent, or outside the trainer's professional role.
-Radiating pain, numbness, tingling, chest pain, fainting, severe or unusual shortness of breath, sudden loss of coordination, or pain that existed before the session should not be treated with a stretch or diagnosis from the trainer.
+Radiating pain, numbness, tingling, chest pain, fainting, severe or unusual shortness of breath, sudden loss of coordination, or pain that existed before the session should not be treated with a stretch or a diagnosis from the trainer.

-The goal is not to stop every session at the first challenge.
-The goal is to tell the difference between productive difficulty and unsafe response.
+Emergency action plans matter.
+If a client becomes unresponsive, has severe chest pain, or shows signs requiring emergency response, the trainer activates EMS and follows the facility emergency plan.
+Current CPR/AED certification is part of the NASM credential expectation, not a theoretical detail.
+The goal is not to stop every session at the first challenge — it is to tell the difference between productive difficulty and an unsafe response.
 Productive difficulty is local, expected, and resolves with rest.
-Unsafe response is sharp, systemic, neurological, escalating, persistent, or linked to loss of control.
+An unsafe response is sharp, systemic, neurological, escalating, persistent, or linked to loss of control.

 A client reports sharp pain radiating down the leg during a warm-up.
 What is the best trainer response?